slatedocs/slate/source/index.html.md

 ![Bulk Disburse](images/bulk_disburse_5.png)

 **6. Status: In-Progress, Finish, and Cancel**: Congratulations!
 You just made your first bulk disbursement with OY!
-Below are a list of statuses you will find on your dashboard.
+Below are a list of statuses you will find on the OY! dashboard.

 _In-Progress_